“World Class” Research is Answering Questions About Fish Habitat, Hatcheries, and Genetics

 Fish and wildlife research sponsored through the Council’s Columbia River Basin Fish and Wildlife Program into the effects of the ocean, estuary, hatcheries, and habitat on salmon and steelhead survival not only is producing interesting and useful results but is some of the best of its kind in the world, the Chairman of the Council’s Independent Scientific Review Panel (ISRP) said at the Council’s October 2018 meeting.

-“The research that’s going on in the basin is terrific,” ISRP Chair Steve Schroder said.
+“The research that’s going on in the basin is terrific,” ISRP Chair Steve Schroder said in his presentation (and audio).
 Schroder, who lives in Olympia, is a former research scientist with the Washington Department of Fish and Wildlife.
 “I know you hear a lot about process, but I’m going to try to give you some real results, why the research is going on, and why it is so important.

 Schroder discussed the results of the ISRP’s recently completed 2018 Research Project Status Review For the Columbia River Basin Fish and Wildlife Program and 2017 Research Plan.
 Erik Merrill, who coordinates the work of the Council’s two independent scientific groups, the ISRP and the Independent Scientific Advisory Board (ISAB), said the purpose of the ISRP research status review was to look at the progress of addressing the critical uncertainties identified in the Council’s 2017 research plan.
 While not a part of the Fish and Wildlife Program, the Research Plan serves as guidance to federal agencies with legal responsibilities under the Northwest Power Act in implementing the research measures and priorities of the Program.
 Critical research uncertainties are questions concerning the validity of key assumptions implied or stated in the Program.
 The review will inform future research and Council decisions about research projects, and also will help the Council as it amends the 2014 Program, a once-every-five-years process that began last spring with a call for amendment recommendations.